 Probate is a process of transferring the assets of a person who has recently died to their heirs.
-Contrary to what you might have been told, probate is generally not complicated, expensive, or lengthy.
+Contrary to popular belief, most probate isn’t complicated, expensive, or lengthy.
 Depending on how you hold your assets, probate may even not be necessary.

 The objective of the probate system is to help beneficiaries and heirs clear titles and assets as quickly as possible while avoiding any false claims against the deceased’s estate.
 In general, a bank or financial institution will not release assets, including funds, until provided a probate order.
-Probate can seem like this huge hurdle to overcome before assets and property can be distributed to beneficiaries and the estate can be closed.
+Probate can seem a huge hurdle to overcome.
+This fear can cause hesitation, delaying distribution of assets and property.
 When a loved one creates their estate plan, they often take some steps to protect as many assets as possible from the probate process.
 However, it’s not harmful and is sometimes an advantage that some assets pass through probate.

 Working with a probate attorney can be particularly helpful when managing the probate process.
 They can help you understand the process every step of the way.
 Sometimes complications like conflicts between family members or beneficiaries do arise.
 When this happens, you may want to talk with a probate attorney Allentown, PA families trust.

 The following steps to probate come in a few different parts.
 The executor is responsible for obtaining their loved one’s death certificate and will.
 Following this, they will file the documents with the proper government agency.
 Each area has different rules about notification of creditors and family.
-This gives creditors an opportunity to try to collect any debts that may be owed.
+Legal notices give creditors an opportunity to try to collect any debts that may be owed.
 It is a standard requirement to post newspaper notices for people to reference.
-The next step for the executor is to file proof that these steps have been taken.
+The next step for the executor is to file proof of publication.

 The executor will need to take an inventory of items that must go through probate and those that pass outside of probate.
-The process of taking inventory can be time-consuming.
+Assembling assets and inventory taking can be time-consuming.
 In some cases, an appraiser may be retained to value assets.
 You will be required to list each asset and their values upon death for items like:

 The inventory need also list any debts.
-An Allentown, PA probate attorney can help put together this process and ensure that the inventory and notice are carried out correctly.
+An Allentown, PA probate attorney can help streamline this process.
+Further, an experienced attorney can ensure the correct assembly of the inventory and notice.
 Once completing this process, the executor will pay any debts to creditors.
 These debts may also include funeral expenses.

 A significant step is obtaining the executor a full liability release before any distribution.
 The Probate Attorney typically assembles this release and makes sure it binds all interested parties.
-If a beneficiary refuses to sign the release, the Probate Attorney files the necessary petition with the court.
-Without this release, the executor may remain liable and susceptible to being called to court forever.
+If a beneficiary refuses to sign the release, the probate attorney files the necessary petition with the court.
+Without this release, the executor remains liable.

 Once obtaining the release and paying creditors and taxes, the executor and the probate attorney transfer the remaining assets to those named in the will.
 They will do so by liquidating assets, setting up trust accounts for minors, and transferring property if the will requires them to do so.
 When a person has passed away with a clear and detailed estate plan, it can make for a smooth and simplified process.